RobinGhosh64/sapintegration_from_azure/README.md

 - Microsoft Azure subscription
 - Resource Group to deploy Azure services
 - Permissions to create the following resource
-    -
+    - Data Gateway Installed on Customer's On Prem with the correct .NET libraries
-    - Blob Storage
+    - Logic App

-## Step 1: Create a Resource Group
+## Step 1: Create a Logic App that can describe and generate XSD to describe the input and outout responses for any SRFC action
 1. In the Azure Portal, search for **Resource Groups**
 2. Click on the **Add** button
 3. Fill out the **Basics** tab as follows: